INF 2149 Administrative Decision Making in Information Organizations

 Assignment 2: Case Analysis and Presentation

-Students work in groups of three to complete this assignment.
+Students work in groups of four to complete this assignment.

 Select a case of organizational decision making from the list of references attached, OR select a case from your own experience or reading.
 If you choose to do the latter, you should obtain the instructor's approval.